Cathay Building: 1940s: World War II and Indian National Army

-At the beginning of World War II in 1942, the building was rented out to the Straits Settlements government and the Malaya Broadcasting Corporation.
-Five floors were occupied by broadcast studios and administration, the two floors by the Ministry of Economic Warfare, and the Royal Air Force occupied two rooms on another floor.
+Following the outbreak of the Pacific War, the building was requisitioned by the Straits Settlements government in early 1942.
+Five floors were occupied by the Malaya Broadcasting Corporation for broadcast studios and administration, two floors by the Ministry of Economic Warfare, and the Royal Air Force occupied two rooms on another floor.

 When Singapore fell to the Japanese, it was used to house the Japanese Broadcasting Department, the Military Propaganda Department, the Military Information Bureau and the broadcast department of the Indian National Army's Provisional government of Free India during the occupation period.
 On 21 October 1943, Subhas Chandra Bose announced the formation of the Provisional Government of Azad Hind (Free India) at Cathay Building with himself as the Head of State, Prime Minister and Minister of War.
 The Japanese utilised the building to broadcast propaganda in the Japanese language.
-It was also the residence of film director Yasujirō Ozu from 1944 till the end of the war.
+It was also the residence of film director Yasujirō Ozu from 1944 until the end of the war.

 In the name of God, in the name of bygone generations who have welded the Indian people into one nation, and in the name of the dead heroes who have bequeathed to us a tradition of heroism and self-sacrifice we call upon the Indian people to rally round our banner and strike for India’s freedom.
 We call upon them to launch the final struggle against the British and their allies in India and to prosecute that struggle with valour and perseverance and full faith in final victory until the enemy is expelled from Indian soil and the Indian people are once again a Free Nation.